ldrozdz93/dyno/README.md

 boost::container::static_vector< Drawable<on_stack<16> >, 10> stack_vec(
      vec.begin(), vec.begin() + std::min(vec.size(), 10ul));
 ```
 `on_stack<16>` is a storage policy.
-It means that the size of the storage buffer in the Drawable object is 16 bytes (it's a lie, because the buffer is properly alligned anyway).
-In this case, size of the type-erased-object to be constructed can be no more than 4 bytes.
+It means that the size of the storage buffer in the Drawable object is 16 bytes.
+In this case, the size of the type-erased-object to be constructed can be no more than 16 bytes.

 Our stack_vec can now be used as usual.
 We could define a new Drawable class and add its object to our stack vector:
 ```c++